Claim Missing Document

 Abstract

-Technical challenges in using diatoms for paleolimnological work are the identification and enumeration of diatom valves.
-Variations exist in the minimum number of valves to identify, ranging from 100 to 700 valves of the dominant species.
-This task can be very time consuming, particularly when the diatom valves are not abundant.
-This research was conducted to determine the minimum number of valves to be identified in the diatom assemblages from Rawapening Lake, Central Java, Indonesia.
-Based on the 314 samples obtained from Rawapening Lake, the diatom efficiency rose above 0.85 upon the minimum count of 300 valves.
-The number of diatom species identified remained stable after the minimum of 300 valves.
-Therefore, the minimum number of diatom’s valves identified to represent the assemblage for paleolimnological analysis was 300.
+Technical challenges in using diatoms for paleolimnological studies include the identification and enumeration of diatom valves.
+The minimum number of valves required for identification varies, ranging from 100 to 700 valves of the dominant species.
+This task can be very time-consuming, particularly when diatom valves are scarce.
+This study was conducted to determine the minimum number of valves needed for identification in diatom assemblages from Rawapening Lake, Central Java, Indonesia.
+Based on 314 samples collected from Rawapening Lake, diatom counting efficiency exceeded 0.85 when a minimum of 300 valves was counted.
+The number of diatom species identified remained stable after counting at least 300 valves.
+Therefore, the minimum number of diatom valves required to represent the assemblage for paleolimnological analysis is 300.